HVML/HVML-Docs/zh/hvml-spec-predefined-variables-v1.0-zh.md

 $FS.file_contents(
         < string $filename: `Path to the file.` >
         < '[binary | string] || [strict | silent]' $flags:
-            'binary' - `Read the contents as a byte sequence.` 'string' - `Read the contents as a string in UTF-8.` 'strict' - `Throw the `BadEncoding` exception for a bad encoded string.` 'silent' - `Stop reading for any error and return the read data.`
+            - 'binary': `Read the contents as a byte sequence.`
+            - 'string': `Read the contents as a string in UTF-8.`
+            - 'strict': `Throw the `BadEncoding` exception for a bad encoded string.`
+            - 'silent': `Stop reading for any error and return the read data.`
         >
         [, <longint $offset = 0: `The offset where the reading starts.
 Negative offsets count from the end of the file.` >
             [, <ulongint $length = 0: `Maximum length of data read.
 The default is to read until end of file is reached.` > ]